 Manhattan Arts Magazine

 Margaret is also a mural artist, having created dozens of murals both public and private throughout New England.
 Her fine art teaching career expands over 4 decades.
-She currently teaches fine art at “Artistree” in S. Pomfret, VT., and at AVA Gallery & Art Center in Lebanon, NH where she also has a private studio.
+She currently teaches watercolor in her studio in Windsor, VT, and at River Arts in Damariscotta, ME.

 “I love being a studio artist but I also have a real passion for teaching.
 It inspires me to be among other creative people and lifelong learners.
 Ideas and artistic methods are constantly in motion in my studio work and it is a joy to share that with others through teaching”.